North Dakota Student Grants for College

 This scholarship was created to memorialize a woman and her son who perished in an airliner crash in Sioux City, IA in 1989.

-The family has established the scholarship to benefit a junior or senior who plans to pursue a college degree in art, music, or elementary education.
+The family established the scholarship to benefit a junior or senior who plans to pursue a college degree in art, music, or elementary education.
+The successful recipient graduated from a high school in North Dakota and is a North Dakota resident.
+The value of each award depends on need.

 ACS Cancer Survivor College Scholarship

 The American Cancer Society established this scholarship for young cancer survivors.
-Applicants must not be older than 25, and must have been diagnosed with cancer prior to age 21.
-They must be graduating high school in this coming year, or continuing college.
+Applicants must not be older than 25, and diagnosed with cancer prior to age 21.

-The scholarship is for $2500, but may be renewed for up to $10,000 over four years.
+The scholarship is worth $2500, but may be renewed for up to four years.
 Contact the American Cancer Society to apply.

 North Dakota Robert C. Byrd Scholarship

-This merit scholarship is based on outstanding academic achievement.
-Students with an ACT score of at least 30 are the only applicants considered.
-Leadership, community service, and co-curricular activities are also a factor.
-Selected scholars will receive a scholarship for $1500, renewable for up to four years, for a maximum of $10,000.
-The award may be used at the student's North Dakota college of choice.
+This merit scholarship is granted based on outstanding academic achievement.
+Students with ACT scores of at least 30 are encouraged to apply.
+Leadership, community service, and co-curricular activities are also factored-in to eligibility requirements.
+Selected scholars receive scholarships worth $1500 each, renewable for up to four years.
+The award may be used at the North Dakota college of choice.

 At least one recipient is selected from each of the Governor's Eight Planning Regions.
 For application materials, see your high school counselor.